MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-visualization.md

 2. [Customize your data visualization](#customize-your-data-visualization)

 As you examine your results, you might uncover a group of employees who could benefit from a Solutions plan.
-If this is the case, you can start the process by submitting that group:
+If this is the case, you start the process by submitting that group:

 3. [Submit a group ](#submit-a-group)

+After the group

-### Run a query and view results
+## Run a query and view results

 **Role:** analyst